 Vendor Liability is Still an Open Question

 This is where the economics get murky.
-Treez built Winston to be compliant with current regulations.
-But current regulations weren't written assuming AI intermediaries.
-When new rules emerge, will Treez be liable for AI decisions that violated the new framework?
-Or does the liability fall on the retailer for deploying the system?
+A vendor can build approval queues, audit trails, and cannabis-specific workflows.
+But current cannabis regulations were not written assuming AI intermediaries.
+When new rules emerge, does liability fall on the platform, the retailer, or both?

 The State-by-State Complexity

 Cannabis regulations are state-level, and each state has different compliance frameworks.
-California's tracking system is different from Colorado's.
-Massachusetts tracks age verification differently than Oregon.
 A platform built to be "compliant with cannabis regulations" still requires state-specific configuration and monitoring.

 When audits happen at the state level, regulators will find violations that exist not because the retailer made a bad decision, but because the AI system made assumptions about state law that didn't hold in that particular state.